ZiyiDuan/ZiyiDuan.github.io/source/research/index.md

 &nbsp;

->* How do we allocate limited working memory resources to achieve behavioral goals?
+>* How do we allocate limited working memory resources?

 WM is well-known for its limited capacity.
 Therefore, the challenge is how to select and prioritize part of internal representations within WM for optimally guiding behaviors?
 Except for the static storage limits, I am also interested in the dynamic resource allocation process.
 How do we use limited WM capacity to track multiple goals across different time?
 What is the computational mechanism underlying the resource allocation?